-GENERAL ISSUES IOTC ICCAT WCPFC IATTC LEGAL ASPECTS LEGAL ASPECTS Definition of a FAD Adopted in Resolution 18/08, definition in paras.
-1 & 2 "This Resolution defines an instrumented buoy as a buoy with a clearly marked reference number allowing its identification and equipped with a satellite tracking system to monitor its position".
-This does not explicitly define a FAD though.
-Under discussion within the scope of the joint t-RFMOs FAD WG Defined CMM 2008-01, CMM 2009-02 CMM 2018-01 Para 18 [for 2019 only] IATTC Resolution C 18-05 Definition of ownership and responsibilities Under discussion Under discussion within the scope of the joint t-RFMOs FAD WG PNA is discussing the implementation of a registry for FADs Under discussion DEFINITIONS AND COMMON Identify available sources for common definitions Under discussion within the scope of the joint t-RFMOs FAD WG Under discussion within the scope of the joint t-RFMOs FAD WG Work in progress FAO Fish Tech RPT 568, IATTC FAD WG, Joint Tuna-RFMO Tech WG Harmonize definitions related to science and management of FADs: FAD set (associated vs non- associated), non-entangling, biodegradable, active buoy, type of operation at FADs etc. Prioritization should be Under discussion in the WPDCS where there has been a detailed comparison of IOTC and CECOFAD definitions, but with no final agreement between data end users yet, as the purpose of the data collection is unclear, as is the Discussions started in the ICCAT FAD WG, but pending the work being conducted within the scope of the joint t- RFMOs FAD WG.
+GENERAL ISSUES IOTC ICCAT WCPFC IATTC LEGAL ASPECTS • Definition of a FAD , , Under discussion within the scope of the joint t-RFMOs FAD WG Defined CMM 2008-01, CMM 2009-02 CMM 2018-01 Para 18 [for 2019 only] IATTC Resolution C 18-05 Definition of ownership and responsibilities Under discussion FAD ownership often changes Under discussion within the scope of the joint t-RFMOs FAD WG PNA is discussing the implementation of a registry for FADs Under discussion DEFINITIONS AND COMMON common definitions FAD WG Under discussion within the scope of the joint t-RFMOs FAD WG Work in progress FAO Fish Tech RPT 568, IATTC FAD WG, Joint Tuna-RFMO Tech WG Harmonize definitions related to science and management of FADs: FAD set (associated vs non-associated), non-entangling, biodegradable, active buoy, type of operation at FADs etc. Prioritization should be a detailed comparison of IOTC and CECOFAD definitions, but Discussions started in the ICCAT FAD WG, but pending the work being conducted within the scope of the joint t-RFMOs FAD WG.
 Under discussion in the FAD WG.
 Some interim definitions have been adopted by the Commission (year 2018; ref)

-GENERAL ISSUES IOTC ICCAT WCPFC IATTC given to those definitions type of definitions that are with direct management required. implications and the science needed to guide that management Need to develop harmonized The WPDCS has requested that Discussions started in the Under discussion in the Joint FAD fishery indicators (e.g. harmonization of terminology ICCAT FAD WG, but pending tuna RFMO Tech WG - Task number of FADs, FAD sets, and data collection / reporting the work being conducted led by IATTC ratio of FAD-associated sets requirements for FOB and within the scope of the joint t- to unassociated sets, instrumented buoys is RFMOs FAD WG. numbers of vessels considered for inclusion as one deploying FADs and supply of the topics to be addressed during the agenda of the joint contribution of FADs to the tRFMO FAD working group. overall effective fishing A consultant is now working effort and capacity in on this dataset. tropical tuna fisheries across ocean regions ENHANCED COOPERATION Collaboration between Scientific collaboration with Several ongoing initiatives ISSF and others work with Collaboration well established industry and scientists for the industry in several WCPFC members to promote through several channels the improvement of the initiatives: non-entangling biodegradable (Virtual meetings, BASECAMP, collection of data, scientific -collate historical and current FADs (lower-entanglement risk training workshops, research research and to develop data on FADs in a consistent . . projects) effective mitigation format, Jan 2020 under para 19, CMM Collection of data improved at techniques BIOFAD project to test 2018-01) the staff level.
+GENERAL ISSUES IOTC ICCAT WCPFC IATTC given to those definitions type of definitions that are with direct management required. implications and the science · needed to guide that management Need to develop harmonized The WPDCS has requested that Discussions started in the Under discussion in the Joint FAD fishery indicators (e.g. harmonization of terminology ICCAT FAD WG, but pending tuna RFMO Tech WG - Task number of FADs, FAD sets, and data collection / reporting the work being conducted led by IATTC ratio of FAD-associated sets requirements for FOB and within the scope of the joint t- to unassociated sets, instrumented buoys is RFMOs FAD WG. numbers of vessels considered for inclusion as one deploying FADs and supply of the topics to be addressed vessels etc.) to estimate the during the agenda of the joint contribution of FADs to the tRFMO FAD working group. overall effective fishing A consultant is now working effort and capacity in on this dataset. tropical tuna fisheries across ocean regions ENHANCED COOPERATION Collaboration between Scientific collaboration with Several ongoing initiatives ISSF and others work with Collaboration well established industry and scientists for the industry in several WCPFC members to promote through several channels the improvement of the initiatives: non-entangling biodegradable (Virtual meetings, BASECAMP, collection of data, scientific -collate historical and current FADs (lower-entanglement risk - research and to develop data on FADs in a consistent designs now required from 1st effective mitigation format, Jan 2020 under para 19, CMM Collection of data improved at techniques - BIOFAD project to test 2018-01) the staff level.
 The staff is also biodegradable FADs in real requesting that industry conditions, provide higher resolution data - implement best practice for on buoys handling and safe release on PS (IOTC-2018-WPTT20-26), - investigate the feasibility to implement a FAD recovery program (IOTC-2018-WPEB14- 12)